GSGPavan/PlatformCommand/README.md

 kubectl get deployments
 -> This will give the list of deployments

+kubectl get services
+-> This will get the list of services

 kubectl get pods
 -> This will give the list of pods running